PabloSzx/bob-esbuild/packages/bob-ts/README.md

 ### Usage with Testing

-The primary reason that for the default input being `"."` is because this library has primary support for being used for JavaScript test frameworks like [Mocha](https://mochajs.org/) and [Node-Tap](https://node-tap.org/), and having all the tests files inside an specific test directory, for example, `test`, and simply executing the transpiled version of your tests with all the sourcemaps, being a better and faster alternative than `ts-node/register`, specially for **ESM support**, which `ts-node` struggles with.
+The main reason for the default input being `"."` is because this library has first-class support for being used for JavaScript test frameworks like [Mocha](https://mochajs.org/) and [Node-Tap](https://node-tap.org/).

+You can have all the tests files inside a specific test directory, for example, `test`, and use the transpiled version of your code with all the required source maps.

+In the end, a better and faster alternative than `ts-node/register`, and the solution for **ESM support** with TypeScript, where `ts-node` struggles a lot.

 > Example structure